One of the most used resources for swimming in small pools is the static swim o swimming tied.

-El rigid cable produces "jerks" During swimming, even more accentuated in styles such as butterfly or breaststroke, while wearing elastic rubber decreases considerably the possibility of that happening.
+El rigid cable produces "pulls" During swimming, even more accentuated in styles such as butterfly or breaststroke, while wearing elastic rubber decreases considerably the possibility of that happening.

 As a final conclusion, we can tell you that, due to professional experience and the technical details that we have previously commented, static swimming with a belt and elastic rubber is the most recommended option both for its versatility in styles and for the minor influence on the freedom of movement of the swimmer.